 CCNE: The Nursing programs are accredited by the American Association of Colleges of Nursing Commission on Nursing Education (CCNE).
 This is voluntary and serves as national validation of a quality educational experience.
 CCNE evaluators visited the HPU School of Nursing after they reviewed a self-study report prepared by the Dean and faculty.
-The CCNE accreditation is valid through June 30, 2027.
+The CCNE accreditation is valid through June 30, 2027 for the BSN, MSN and post graduate certificate.
+The DNP-MSN program has its original accreditation on Oct 17, 2018.